sgummal2/Cloud-Project/README.md

 # Cloud-Project
-Luxury Hotels &amp; Resorts company migrating applications and data to the cloud.
+Luxury Hotels &amp; Resorts company migrating their "on-premises" application and database to a Multi-Cloud Architecture using AWS and GCP.

 ## Solution Architecture: